sloede/ci-setup-with-buildkite/README.md

 ### Create GitHub App for runner management

+Note: This step needs to be done only once.

 1. Go to https://github.com/organizations/trixi-framework/settings/apps/new
 2. Enter app details:
    * Name: **Self-hosted runner administration**